-Repairs are a good way to extend the lifetime expectancy of your water heater.
+Repairs are a good way to extend the life expectancy of your water heater.
 However, as soon as it begins to corrode, replacement is your only option.
 Water heaters cannot be repaired after they spring a leak.

-The good news is that newer water heaters are designed to be more energy efficient and their glass liners make them less likely to corrode prematurely.
+The good news is that newer water heaters are designed to be more energy efficient, and their glass liners make them less likely to corrode prematurely.

 It is important to work with an HVAC company you can trust so that you are confident you are being provided with the most accurate information about repairs and replacements.
-At Guelph ClimateCare we have your best interests at the forefront of our work.
+At Guelph ClimateCare, we have your best interests at the forefront of our work.
 Contact us today for HVAC repair or replacement assistance.